skip to main content

 Is streaming TV really cheaper than cable?

 Yes, streaming TV is usually cheaper than cable.
-Even affordable cable plans come with hidden broadcasting fees and equipment costs that add up to more than live TV streaming services like YouTube TV ($72.99/mo.).
+Even affordable cable plans come with hidden broadcasting fees and equipment costs that often add up to more than live TV streaming services like YouTube TV ($82.99/mo.).
+(However, a recent FCC ruling may make those junk fees more transparent.)

 Don't miss an update